ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

+* :feature:`2603` Add support for np.array as literals for backends that already support lists as literals
 * :bug:`2354` Fixes binary data type translation into BigQuery bytes data type
 * :bug:`2577` Make StructValue picklable
 * :support:`2505` Remove deprecated `ibis.HDFS`, `ibis.WebHDFS` and `ibis.hdfs_connect`